 I respect the minds, bodies, and spirits of my children – remembering and when necessary, reminding myself, that their need for peace is greater than any inclination to yell.
 I get space if I need it instead of blaming, lashing out, or brooding in negative thoughts.
 I am as curious about my inner reaction to another person’s behavior as I am about their behavior.
 I become aware of reactions to clearly choose my responses.

 I cultivate an environment of trust, accountability, and responsibility through mutual respect, communicating reasonable boundaries, and the power and reality of choice.
 I facilitate peaceful conflict resolution through stopping, listening, and engaging in sometimes challenging discussions.
-Most importantly – I am willing to grow, learn, and start over as necessary.
+Most importantly - my anger is my responsibility, not my children’s and I am willing to grow, learn, and start over as necessary.
 Now, is my house is always clean?
 No, but my conscience is vacuumed regularly and my relationships appreciate the commitment.

 Why do I share all of this with you?
 Because I want you to have hope.
 If I can change my relationship with anger, so can you.